 String functions that return strings

 The maximum length of the return value of a string function depends on the data type.
-For example, if the return value of a string function is of the VARCHAR2 type, but the actual size of the return value exceeds the maximum limit of the VARCHAR2 type, OceanBase Database truncates the result and returns it.
+For example, if the return value of a string function is of the VARCHAR2 data type, but the actual size exceeds the maximum limit of the VARCHAR2 data type, OceanBase Database truncates the result and returns it.
 However, no prompt is displayed on the client.

 Notice

-If the return value is of the CLOB type, OceanBase Database does not return the data and displays an error message when the length of the return value exceeds the maximum limit.
+If the return value is of the CLOB data type and the length exceeds the maximum limit, OceanBase Database does not return the data and displays an error message.

 | Function | Description |